 |Books||4 weeks||Day before item is due||5 days after item is due||14 days after item is due||No|

 |Serials||1 week||Day before item is due||5 days after item is due||14 days after item is due||No|

 |Journals||2 days||Day before item is due||5 days after item is due||14 days after item is due||No|

 |Reserve Items||3 hours||After 3 hours||Day after item is due||5 days after item is due||$1/day|

 A current New York-Presbyterian/Weill Cornell Medicine or affiliated ID card is required to check out materials.

-Reserve materials must be used within the library and returned to the Circulation Desk within three hours.
-They may only be checked out for overnight use three hours before closing time, and in this case must be returned within the first three hours of opening time the following day.
-Computer software and related materials do not leave the library.
+Reserve materials must be used while in the Library.
+Class reserves are shelved behind the Library SMARTDesk and must be returned to the desk within three hours.
+Open shelf reserves are shelved in the Library Commons.
+We request that open shelf reserves be returned to the Library SMARTDesk when you are done with them as a courtesy to other users who may need them.
+Both open shelf reserve and class reserve materials may be checked out for overnight use three hours before closing time.
+Items borrowed overnight must be returned within three hours of the Library's opening the following day.
+(See Library hours).
+Computer software and related materials do not leave the Library.

-In conjunction with our Tri-Cat library affiliates at Memorial Sloan Kettering and Rockefeller University, the Weill Cornell Medical Library will automatically block the borrowing privileges of any patron who receives a second overdue notice for a delinquent item.
-Borrowing privileges will be blocked at all three libraries.
+In conjunction with our library affiliates at Memorial Sloan Kettering and Rockefeller University, the Samuel J. Wood Library may block the borrowing privileges of any patron who receives a second overdue notice for a delinquent item.
+Borrowing privileges may be blocked at all three libraries.
 Patrons whose privileges are blocked must resolve the delinquency at the library from which the material was borrowed.
-Additional fees will be charged for three-hour items that are held overdue.
+Additionally, fines will accrue for three-hour items that are overdue.
 Overdue notices are sent out as a courtesy; patrons are ultimately responsible for returning and renewing materials on time.